MicrosoftDocs/azure-docs/articles/storsimple/storsimple-8000-migrate-from-5000-7000.md

 # Migrate data from StorSimple 5000-7000 series to 8000 series device

 > [!IMPORTANT]
 > - Migration is currently an assisted operation.
 If you intend to migrate data from your StorSimple 5000-7000 series device to an 8000 series device, you need to schedule migration with Microsoft Support.
 Microsoft Support will then enable your subscription for migration.
-For more information, see [Contact Microsoft Support](storsimple-8000-contact-microsoft-support.md).
+For more information, see how to [Open a Support ticket](storsimple-8000-contact-microsoft-support.md).
 >
 > - Before you contact Microsoft Support, be sure to reivew and complete the [Migration prerequisites](#migration-prerequisites) indicated in the article.